dotnet/corert/samples/NativeLibrary/README.md

-# Building a Native Libraries with CoreRT
+# Building Native Libraries with CoreRT

 This document will guide you through building native libraries that can be consumed by other programming languages with CoreRT.
 CoreRT can build static libraries that can be linked at compile time or shared libraries that are required at runtime.